florisoft/User.Manuals/E-COMMERCE/Active email (M56)/Active Email Editor EN.md

 Because of this a new editor was developed, the editor will change but more importantly simplify the process of creating e-mail layouts.
 For now the editor will only be accessible to Florisoft employees but in the future the editor will be accessible for you as well. <br>

 The intention of this manual to get to know the editors functionality and learn how to create e-mail lay-outs for your business.
-We will start with the basiscs of getting to the editing screen first, if you are already familiar with those steps skip ahead to [step 4](#step-4-the-editor). <br>
+We will start with the basics of getting to the editing screen first, if you are already familiar with those steps skip ahead to [step 4](#step-4-the-editor). <br>

 **Note:** *The editor is still partially in developmen meaning that some functionalities might be subject to change.
 This document will be updated as soon as possible but might lag behind.*